Updates

 Similarly, longer thread depths (1.5 times the diameter) no longer enhance joint strength.
 So, it’s advisable not to increase the thread depth as it will require special tooling, which is an unnecessary cost.

 The same is true of deep cavities, you need to keep them limited.
 With regular toolbits, you easily create a depth of 2 to 3 times the diameter.
-But deep cavities will require special tooling and attachments, and in some complex cases, multi-axis CNC systems.
+However deep cavities will require special tooling and attachments, and in some complex cases, multi-axis CNC systems.

 When designing holes, make sure to choose the standard sizes as their toolbits are cheaper and readily available.
 The hole sizes should be in fractions of an inch (1/8”, 1/4) or whole in case, you’re following the millimeter standard.